sanyaade-teachings/wp_mac_photo_gallery/readme.txt

 = Basic Installation =
 1. Download and unzip the current version of the Mac Photo Gallery plugin.
 2. Transfer the entire Mac Photo Gallery directory to your /wp-content/plugins/ directory
-3. Activate the Mac Photo Gallery, Mac Photos Widgets, and Mac Album Widgets through the 'Plugins' menu in WordPress
+3. Activate the Mac Photo Gallery through the 'Plugins' menu in WordPress
 4. That's it!
 You're done.